 New Mitsubishi Eclipse Cross SUV set for 2017 Geneva debut

-Right now, details are rather sparse, but expect the new SUV to sit somewhere between the recently revised ASX small SUV and the much larger Outlander, the plug-in hybrid version of which is proving to be exceptionally popular, especially among company car buyers.
+Mitsubishi's new SUV will sit somewhere between the recently revised ASX small SUV and the much larger Outlander, the plug-in hybrid version of which is proving to be exceptionally popular among company car buyers.

 This will put it up against some very capable rivals, including the Nissan Qashqai - the car that's generally considered to be the progenitor of the SUV/crossover boom - as well as the likes of the Seat Ateca and the Ford Kuga.

-There's also the sharp rear-light clusters, which are linked by a thin line of lights - almost certainly LEDs - that stretch right across the car's rump and incorporate the car's high-level brake light.
+At the back, there's also the sharp rear light clusters, which are connected by a thin line of lights that stretch right across the car's tailgate and incorporate the car's high-level brake light.

-Prices and equipment levels for the Eclipse Cross will be announced closer to the car's on-sale date later in the year, but expect it to sit between the ASX and Outlander in terms of pricing.
+Prices and equipment levels for the Eclipse Cross will be announced closer to the car's on-sale date, which is set to be in early 2018 but expect it to sit between the ASX and Outlander in terms of pricing.